itZzenXX/itzzen/README.md

+This repository is archived, please view the up to date repository over on codeberg: https://codeberg.org/itZzenXX/itzzen

 # itZzen Website Sources
 Hello!
 Here is the source code for my website!
 Because I like things being open, I decided to public my website source code! :D